AdaGold/viewing-party/README.md

   - The `"genre"` of the movie is the same as the user's most frequent genre
 - Return the list of recommended movies

-1. There are three tests about a `get_rec_from_favorites` function
+2. There are also two tests about a `get_rec_from_favorites` function

-Create a function named `get_new_rec_by_genre`
+Create a function named `get_rec_from_favorites`

 - takes one parameter: `user_data`
   - `user_data` will have a field `"favorites"`.
 The value of `"favorites"` is a list of movie dictionaries
     - This represents the user's favorite movies
-- Consider the user's most frequently watched genre.
-Then, determine a list of recommended movies.
+- Then, determine a list of recommended movies.
 A movie should be added to this list if and only if:
   - The movie is in the user's `"favorites"`
   - None of the user's friends have watched it
 - Return the list of recommended movies